Rajshahi Warriors: 2012

-Duronto Rajshahi was captained by Mushfiqur Rahim and had the likes of Marlon Samuels, Sabbir Rahman and Mohammad Sami by his side.
+Duronto Rajshahi was captained by Mushfiqur Rahim and had the likes of Marlon Samuels, Sabbir Rahman and Mohammad Sami by his team.
 The team dominated during the league stage, winning 7 of their 10 games, finished at the top of the leaderboard.
 However, they lost to Barisal Burners in the semi-final, ending a positive campaign.

 2013

 This time, the team was led by Tamim Iqbal who had the likes of Moeen Ali and Sean Ervine accompanying him.
 This time, Rajshahi just managed to finish in the top 4 during the league stage, winning 5 games out of 12 matches.
 Their campaign ended as they were disqualified during the playoffs.

 2016

 Airport Road 2016: As is evident, the Rajshahi Kings coach for Bangladesh Premier League (BPL) 2016.

 The kings were the other new team alongside Khulna Titans participating this year.
 They signed Mohammad Sami and Darren Sammy (who was, later on, made the skipper) pre-draft.
 As they were one of the new teams, the kings were allowed to select two local cricketers in the draft before the initial procedure.
 They selected Mehedi Hasan and Nurul Hasan.
 They signed Sri Lankan opener Upul Tharanga (missed whole tournament due to national commitments), English all-rounder Samit Patel and more from the overseas department in the draft.
 They bought Mominul Haque, Farhad Reza and some more local talents also from the draft.
 They also signed Kiwi all-rounder James Franklin and Jamaican seamer Kesrick Williams mid-tournament.
 They chose Sabbir Rahman as their icon player.

 The kings started off with a 3 run defeat to Khulna Titans and lost to Barisal Bulls (Sabbir 122) in a nail-biting finish.
 They notched up crucial victories against Dhaka Dynamites (did so twice) and Khulna Titans to qualify for the playoffs.

 They won against Chittagong Vikings and Khulna Titans in the eliminator and the 2nd qualifier game respectively.

 Unfortunately, the suffered a heavy defeat against Dhaka Dynamites in the final.